 In 1877, Robert introduced a catamaran-style boat to the lagoon.
 This boat was designed atop two pontoons and allowed passengers to sit on benches in front of the captain.
 The boat was foot-propelled like a bicycle attached to a paddle wheel.
 To cover the apparatus and wrap around the captain, Robert designed a swan.

 Robert and his wife Julia were opera fans and the idea for the swan came from the opera Lohengrin.
-The opera is based on a medieval German story in which Lohengrin, a knight of the Grail crosses a river in a boat drawn by a swan to defend the innocence of his heroine, Princess Elsa.
+The Richard Wagner opera is based on a medieval German story in which Lohengrin, a knight of the Grail, crosses a river in a boat drawn by a swan to defend the innocence of his heroine, Princess Elsa.

-Robert Paget lived only one year after the first Swan Boats were launched.
+Robert lived only one year after the first Swan Boats were launched.
 He died in 1878 at the age of 42 and his wife Julia, a young widow with four children, assumed full management of the new enterprise.
 For over three decades—and before women had the legal right to vote—Julia managed the family business while raising her children.
 Since a woman-owned business was so rare, Julia was required for many years to gather signatures of support from local business owners in the Back Bay.

-The current fleet consists of six boats, the oldest of which was built by John in 1918.
-John and his wife Ella raised six children, all of whom spent many summers working on the boats.
+The current fleet of Swan Boats consists of six boats, the oldest of which was built in 1910.
+John and Ella raised six children, all of whom spent many summers working on the boats.
 In 1952, their son Paul and his wife Marilyn followed in the footsteps of Paul’s parents and maintained at the helm of the operation for over 50 years.

 The Trumpet of the Swan is published—a children’s novel by E. B. White that tells the story of Louis, a trumpeter swan born without a voice who overcomes this difficulty by learning to play a trumpet in order to impress a beautiful swan named Serena.
 Louis plays his trumpet for passengers on the Swan Boats and resides at the Ritz Carlton Hotel.